Skip to main content

 The Journal of clinical investigation · 2026PMID: 41701534

-Single-fraction cardiac irradiation produced durable epigenomic and transcriptomic remodeling, including increased Scn5a (NaV1.5) chromatin accessibility and expression, mapping to dose-dependent changes in repolarization, calcium handling, and mitochondrial respiration.
-These findings provide a mechanistic basis for sustained conduction improvements after stereotactic arrhythmia radiotherapy.
+A single high-dose cardiac irradiation produced durable epigenomic and transcriptomic remodeling, including increased Scn5a (NaV1.5) chromatin accessibility and expression, mapping to dose-dependent changes in repolarization, calcium handling, and mitochondrial respiration.
+These data provide a mechanistic basis for sustained conduction improvements after stereotactic arrhythmia radiotherapy (STAR).

-Impact: Links a clinically observed durable antiarrhythmic effect of radiotherapy to epigenetic memory and ion-channel/metabolic remodeling, informing dose optimization and patient selection.
+Impact: Links the durable clinical antiarrhythmic effects of STAR to epigenetic memory and ion-channel/metabolic remodeling, informing dose optimization and patient selection.

-Clinical Implications: Supports developing mechanistic biomarkers (e.g., SCN5A expression or chromatin signatures) to tailor STAR dosing/targets and guide monitoring of metabolic effects.
+Clinical Implications: Supports development of mechanistic biomarkers (e.g., SCN5A or chromatin signatures) to tailor STAR dosing/targets and anticipate metabolic effects for monitoring and adjunct therapy.

 Key Findings